YSChen0609/Sequence-Align/README.md

 # Sequence-Align
 This is a Repo consists of two modules:

-1. A data parser that streams the UNIPROT protein sequence.
+1. A data parser that streams the UniProt protein sequence.
 2. A Sequence Alignment tool implementing the Needleman-Wunsch algorithm.

 ## SeqAlign